-- Analyse and assess environmental problems and apply research based methods to develop solutions. - Develop processes and technologies for chemical engineering and biotechnological production with focus on environmental and energy efficiency, incl. water treatment technologies. - Apply systems analysis, including plan and carry out an LCA as well as perform a simple energy systems analysis - Develop and apply decision models for waste management and recycling.
+- Analyse and assess environmental problems and apply research based methods to develop solutions. - Develop processes and technologies for chemical engineering and biotechnological production with focus on environmental and energy efficiency, incl. water treatment technologies. - Apply systems analysis, including plan and carry out an LCA - Develop and apply decision models for waste management and recycling.

-In addition to the 30 ECTS worth of constituent courses, the academic profile Eco-efficient Engineering consists of 35 ECTS profile courses, which define the academic profile, 25 ECTS elective courses and a 30 ECTS Master's Thesis.
+In addition to the 30 ECTS worth of constituent courses, the academic profile Eco-efficient Engineering consists of 30 ECTS profile courses, which define the academic profile, 30 ECTS elective courses and a 30 ECTS Master's Thesis.

 If the student decides to complete a 40 ECTS Master's Thesis instead, work on the Thesis will start in the 3rd semester, replacing 10 ECTS worth of elective courses.